ipfabric/docs/docs/System_Administration/Command_Line_Interface/Logging.md

       };
       ```

-5. Save the file and exit
+5. Save the file and exit.
 6. Restart syslog-ng: `systemctl restart syslog-ng`